-- a.
-A range of tree sizes proposed, including 20-25cm girth trees at key strategic locations to contribute to the LCA and minimise light pollution. - b.
-Given the abutting High Weald National Landscape, the proposed planting palette should reflect the N1 LCA. - c.
-Hardscaping materials, noting that they should, where possible, reflect the rural character of the location. - d.
-Detailed SuDS information.
-We recommend the following: - i.
-The ground contouring, inlet and outlet design should be carefully considered to maximise the amenity value. - ii.
-Attenuation areas and swales should additionally be combined with variations in vegetation structure to ensure habitat diversity and landscape effect.
-These should be included within the planting schedule and their specific maintenance within the LMMP. - iii.
-We recommend that consideration is given to the use of blue green roofs are introduced to ancillary structures such as bin and cycle stores.
+- A range of tree sizes proposed, including 20-25cm girth trees at key strategic locations to contribute to the LCA and minimise light pollution.
+Point of note to be added to any landscape condition. - Given the abutting High Weald National Landscape, the proposed planting palette should reflect the N1 LCA. - Hardscaping materials, noting that they should, where possible, reflect the rural character of the location. - Detailed SuDS information.
+We recommend the following: - The ground contouring, inlet and outlet design should be carefully considered to maximise the amenity value. - Attenuation areas and swales should additionally be combined with variations in vegetation structure to ensure habitat diversity and landscape effect.
+These should be included within the planting schedule and their specific maintenance within the LMMP. - We recommend that consideration is given to the use of blue green roofs are introduced to ancillary structures such as bin and cycle stores.
 If proposed, we expect to see details within a plant schedule and specific maintenance within the LMMP.